MrOlm/inStrain/docs/example_output.rst

 median_cov
   The median coverage value of all bases in the scaffold, included bases with 0 coverage

+std_cov
+  The standard deviation of all coverage values

 bases_w_0_coverage
   The number of bases with 0 coverage